Living with heart disease and anginaCoronary artery disease - living with; CAD - living with; Chest pain - living with

 CHD is a narrowing of the small blood vessels that supply blood and oxygen to the heart.

 Angina is chest pain or discomfort that most often occurs when you do certain activities or feel stressed.
 It is caused by poor blood flow through the blood vessels of the heart muscle.

-    If you have high blood pressure, diabetes, or high cholesterol, your doctor may advise you to keep your:
+If you have high blood pressure, diabetes, or high cholesterol, your health care provider may advise you to:

 Living a Healthy Lifestyle

-    Some of the risk factors for heart disease that you CAN control are:
+Some controllable risk factors for heart disease are:

 - Drinking alcohol.
-If you drink, limit yourself to no more than 1 drink a day for women, or 2 for men.
-Drinking more than this does more harm than good.
+If you drink, limit yourself to no more than 1 drink a day for women, or 2 a day for men.

 - Emotional health.
 Get checked and treated for depression, if needed.

 - Exercise.
 Get plenty of aerobic exercise, such as walking, swimming, or bicycling, at least 30 minutes a day, 5 days a week.